rustviz/rustviz/README.md

 # RustViz
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-*RustViz* is a tool that generates visualizations from simple Rust programs to assist users in better understanding the Rust [Lifetime and Borrowing](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) mechanism.
+*RustViz* is a tool that generates interactive visualizations from simple Rust programs to assist users in better understanding the Rust [Lifetime and Borrowing](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) mechanism.

 ## What does it look like?

-*RustViz* generates [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) files with graphical indicators that integrate with [mdbook](https://github.com/rust-lang/mdBook) to render visualizations of data-flow in Rust programs.
+*RustViz* generates [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) files with graphical indicators that integrate with [mdbook](https://github.com/rust-lang/mdBook) to render interactive visualizations of ownership and borrowing related events in a Rust program.
 Here's a sample view of what a visualization can look like:

 ![alt tag](https://github.com/rustviz/rustviz/blob/master/src/svg_generator/example.png)

+You can read more about it in [our draft paper](https://web.eecs.umich.edu/~comar/rustviz-hatra20.pdf).
+Note that the section on generating visualizations is out of date, see below.

 ## Usage
-*RustViz* is capable of visualizing simple Rust programs (albeit with certain limitations) via user definition.
+*RustViz* is capable of generating visualizations for simple Rust programs (albeit with certain limitations) that have been annotated by the user.
+We are not currently attempting to generate visualizations automatically.
 In this section, we'll showcase how to generate SVG renderings of examples provided by us.

 *RustViz* requires [Rust](https://www.rust-lang.org/), [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html) and [mdbook](https://github.com/rust-lang/mdBook) to be installed.
 Once you have installed all the above prerequisites, direct into [/rustviz_mdbook](rustviz_mdbook) and run the script:
 ```shell